borzari/Analysis/README.md

 - Implement method to extract trigger efficiency scale factors
 - Estimate efficiency over all signal samples and select the best for AN
+   - This might not be needed, and all data from 2022 and 2023 should be used